How to Install Claude Code CLI on Fedora 44

 claude update

-Remove Claude Code on Fedora
+Remove Claude Code from Fedora

 rm -f ~/.local/bin/claude